1 9 6 5 – 1 9 6 9 (USA)

 Artemus was a master of disguise and dialects, and an ingenious inventor of gadgets to foil the assorted madmen they constantly pursued.

-The two of them travelled in a special railroad car that supplied all the materials they needed to concoct all sorts of strange weapons and devices to foil their adversaries.
+Jim and Arte travelled in a special railroad car that supplied all the materials they needed to concoct all sorts of strange weapons and devices to foil their adversaries.

 Beautiful women, fantastically contrived situations, and bizarre and creative devices populated this series throughout its four-year run.
+A dash of sci-fi and fantasy was thrown in for good measure.

 The actors performed many of their own stunts on this CBS series and took the bumps and bruises one might expect from such work.